py-why/dowhy/main/_sources/user_guide/modeling_gcm/model_evaluation.rst.txt

     For more insights toward the quality of the fitted graphical causal model, consider using the evaluate_causal_model function after fitting the causal mechanisms.

-In this scenario, an empirical distribution is assigned to the root node X, while additive noise models are used for nodes Y and Z. In both of these cases, a linear regression model demonstrated the best performance in terms of minimizing the mean squared error.
+In this scenario, an empirical distribution is assigned to the root node X, while additive noise models are used for nodes Y and Z (see :doc:`graphical_causal_model_types` for more details about the causal mechanism types).
+In both of these cases, a linear regression model demonstrated the best performance in terms of minimizing the mean squared error.
 A list of evaluated models and their performance is also available.
 Since we used the default parameter for the auto assignment, only a small model zoo is evaluated.
 However, we can also adjust the assigment quality to extend it to more models.